Spring Salad with Asparagus, Zucchini, and Hazelnuts with a Lemon Vinaigrette

 - Make the spring salad by preheating the oven to 375 degrees.

-- Place the asparagus on the baking sheet then drizzle a bit of olive oil then season with sea salt & freshly cracked pepper, to taste; toss to coat.
+- Place the asparagus on the baking sheet, then drizzle a bit of olive oil and season with sea salt & freshly cracked pepper, to taste; toss to coat.

 - Place into the oven to roast for 5-7 minutes, until the raw taste is gone but still rather firm.
 Remove from the oven and place on a plate to cool.
 Once cool, shave with a vegetable peeler or slice thinly with a knife.

-- Gently toss the salad to coat then pour into a serving bowl.
-Top with the toasted hazelnuts, a bit of shaved parmesan, and season with sea salt and freshly cracked pepper, to taste.
+- Gently toss the salad to coat it, then pour into a serving bowl.

 - Serve immediately with additional vinaigrette and lemon wedges on the side.
 Enjoy.